imabuddha/eidogo-for-wordpress/readme.txt

   (it'll be cool!)
 * Pull information from SGF file to set the default title and summary information on upload
-* Store additional metadata about uploaded SGF files
-* More options in random problem widget

 == Legal ==